jayeshk7/cpp_server/README.md

 To compile the server, do:
 `$ make server`
-If this fails, it can happen because the directory where the Postgres headers and libpq are installed in your machine can be different.
+If this fails, it can happen if the directory where the Postgres headers and libpq are installed in your machine are different.
 In that case, get the output of these commands:
 ```
 $ pg_config --includedir
 Sample output ----> /usr/include/postgresql